SilentErosion/2024-2nd/README.md

 1. Mnemonic skill practices & application: The goal is to practice basic skills of mnemonic skills so that I can easily apply them later
    - I don't think practicing skills themselves align with directness.
 1. Complete rust 100 exercises
-   - ~7.9, 13 left -> probably about 6 hours more
+   - ~7.9, 13 left -> probably about 10 hours more
 1. Come up with a solid plan for job applications
    - I am currently reading the books about being a programmer.
 What I have felt so far are:
       1. It is always more efficient to study with other students, or real programmers if possible.
       1. Good feedback is all you need to learn.
       1. Always show who you are and what you do to get feedback.
       1. Top-down learning is necessary as I can't learn everything and feedback is only possible that way.
-   - I didn't watch and won't the Youtube lectures as the general jobs are different from programming jobs.
+   - I didn't and won't watch the Youtube lectures as the general jobs are different from programming jobs.
    - Instead, I will ask for some advice from Miridi CTO, other programmers in field by sending cold mails, and developer community members.
    - Overall, I'm going to make a portfolio to show that I have basic skills and understanding of the frameworks.
 1. Make core habits that should last for a long time.